 HCA has created Total Readmission Expert (TREX), a data driven tool to predict a patient's risk for readmission within 30 days.
 This tool utilizes data from 11 sources including: length of stay, chief complaint code, admission type (inpatients only), emergency admission, attending and admitting physician specialty, procedure code and severity, patient height, weight and BMI, pt gender and age, previous visits in any HCA facility, previous ED visits in any HCA facility.
 This risk stratification tool populates the case management worklist of patients automatically for all patients.
-Rose case managers will continue utilizing this tool for all patients.
+NSMC Case Managers and the MultiDisciplinary Team will enhance their utilization of this tool for all patients.